Data is one of an organization’s most valuable assets.

 Our Semantic Intelligence solution uses deep learning to scan and understand all your regulated data, wherever it’s stored.
 Plus, our patent pending Risk Distance analysis autonomously identifies PII, learns how it’s used, and determines whether it’s at risk.

-Book a demo today to see firsthand with your own data how Concentric’s solution can quickly and easily be deployed to prevent data loss in your organization.
+Contact us today to see firsthand with your own data how Concentric’s solution can quickly and easily be deployed to prevent data loss in your organization.